 Ron Blue draws from 40 years of experience to answer questions from financial professionals on topics including biblical client counsel, building a business, and more.
 Originally, these individual questions were a part of an hour-long "Coaching Call," which provided an opportunity for Kingdom Advisors members to interact with Ron about the application of Kingdom Advisors core teaching to their life, practice, and advice.

 Ron Blue is widely considered to be the father of Christian financial planning.
 He is the founder or co-founder of Ronald Blue Trust, National Christian Foundation, Kingdom Advisors, and The Ron Blue Institute for Financial Planning.
 He is also the author of more than 20 books and has served on the boards of numerous organizations.
-Ron and his wife, Judy, have been married for 55 years, have five children and 13 grandchildren, and live in Atlanta.
+Ron and his wife, Judy, have been married for 55 years, have five children and 13 grandchildren, and live in Bloomington, Indiana.

 |Do you have any practical insights on how to decide what to say yes to and what to say no to?|